 - $5 for a debit card replacement

-- $20 for expedited card delivery (Normally, the bank will send your Visa debit card to your home address up to 10 days after you open an account.)
+- $20 for expedited card delivery (Normally, Current will send your Visa debit card to your home address up to 10 days after you open an account.)

-Current’s accounts are insured by the Federal Deposit Insurance Corporation.
-It means that if something happens with the bank, your money will be protected.
-Like other banks that offer good checking accounts, Current secures each account up to $250,000.
+Current’s accounts are insured by its partner bank, Choice Financial Group.
+This means that if something happens with the platform, your money will be protected.
+Like other financial institutions that offer good checking accounts, Current secures each account up to $250,000.

 The Current App

 You can download the app from Google Play or App Store.
-After you choose the account type, the bank will ask you to provide basic information, such as your name, address, Social Security number, and so on.
+After you choose the account type, Current will ask you to provide basic information, such as your name, address, Social Security number, and so on.